Sunday, September 7, 2008

 While hanging out with BadCousin I was introduced to all of the German college drinking games and traditions.
 They aren’t that different than the American ones, speed and quantity of consumption are always the keys to success.
 There was one tradition that I found hilarious and will briefly share here.
 It’s called “Nassmachen” which literally translates to “wetting”.
 Essentially, when someone is passing out or passed out from alcohol consumption these kids literally will piss on them in the crotch region and then slap them awake and accuse them of pissing themselves.
 The disoriented and incredibly intoxicated victim often assumes this must be the case and runs off while everyone laughs.
 BadCousin had a friend, Freddy, who was regarded by all as the most creative “Nassmachen” participant.
 Freddy promised to put on a good show for me and he certainly delivered.
 One of their roommates was teetering on the brink of blackout for quite a while (I should add that these kids definitely impressed me with their drinking capacity as a group), and he finally stumbled up the stairs and went into his room and passed out.
 At this moment Freddy told me and some of the other people that were still (barely) forming memories at that point to follow him upstairs for the show.
 Freddy then proceeded to break into the kids room using his student ID, he pissed all over the kid while he was sleeping in his bed, he then came back to the door, closed it, locked it, and climbed out the kids window and down the fire escape.
 The kid woke up the next morning in his room covered in piss but with the door locked from the inside.
 He never knew what hit him.
 I almost passed out from how hard I was laughing.
 It seriously felt like I was going to cough up a lung or something.

+I sat back.
 Obviously there was no way I was going to make it back in Hamburg in time to catch my early afternoon train to Munich so I just sat back and went with it.
-To this day I have absolutely no recollection of leaving the Reeperbahn, taking the local train to the main train station, purchasing a ticket at the main train station to take the last train to Amsterdam, or getting on board that train.
-This was apparently the general theme among everybody in our party.
-People were all generally surprised and amused by what happened.
-Except Freddy’s girlfriend.
-She was not amused.
-She was furious.
-She was supposed to pick her grandmother up from the doctor’s office the next morning.
-Guess granny will have to wait.
+To this day I have absolutely no recollection of leaving the Reeperbahn, taking the local train to the main train station, purchasing a ticket at the main train station to take the last train to

 It actually turned out that BadCousin didn’t completely shirk off his responsibilities as the S.O.S. party.
 He called GoodCousin and had her buy us all tickets online.
 GoodCousin really might be too nice of a person.
 If BadCousin ever called me and asked me to buy him something online I’d tell him to go fuck himself.
 We proceeded to sit in the train station for 2 hours and get hammered again.
 I never set foot outside.